epower/devlife/README.md

 Developer Life Emoticon set for Adium
 =====

-Special Thanks to [Martin Valasek](http://martinvalasek.com "Martin Valasek") for putting this list together on [His Website](http://martinvalasek.com/blog/pictures-from-a-developers-life "His Website"), it caused so much laughter around our office that we just had to package them up as emoticos.
+Special Thanks to [Martin Valasek](http://martinvalasek.com "Martin Valasek") for putting this list together on [His Website](http://martinvalasek.com/blog/pictures-from-a-developers-life "His Website"), it caused so much laughter around our office that we just had to package them up as emoticons.

 To Install:
 ------